heikadog/zml/zml.md

 ## Information

-This list is composed of zoophiles and people who actively interact with them.
-Go to <https://zmlform.heika.dog> to submit someone to the list or request to be removed.
+This moderation list is composed of zoophiles and people who actively interact with them, and this document with information and evidence is provided for transparency.
+You can submit people to the list, request to be removed from the list, or submit feedback here: <https://zmlform.heika.dog>.

-_[All relevant links to evidence have been archived on https://archive.today in the event that they go down or change for any reason.]_

-Some terms need to be defined for the list, so here are some useful definitions:
+To be added to the list, candidates should meet at one or more of these criteria:

+1. Publicly identifying as a zoophile.
+This includes having indicators like the zeta symbol (ζ), the triangles and four-pointed star (◤✦◢), or the Phoenician aleph (𐤀) on their profile, or having a handle that's linked to an explicitly zoophile-centric domain name like \*.zoo.wtf, \*.zoo.and.me, \*.zooey.pub, or \*.zoofurs.net.
+2. Being publicly exposed by a whistleblower for being a zoophile.
-- "Actively interacting with zoophiles" includes but is not limited to: liking posts relating to, replying to, following, or otherwise explicitly advocating for zoophilia.
+3. Actively interacting with zoophiles.
+This includes, but is not limited to: liking or reposting posts related to, replying to, or following a large amount of accounts which explicitly advocate for zoophilia.
+4. Being found to create spaces which openly welcome zoophiles, or otherwise being found to participate in conversations which advocate for or admit to zoophilic acts.
+5. Explicitly supporting or covering for zoophiles or their associates.

+Some additional information:

-  - For instance, simply following or occasionally interacting with someone who's been accused of being a zoophile is not enough to be put on this list; following a large amount of zoophiles, actively interacting with an account which posts content of animals being sexually abused, or directly supporting posts relating to zoophilia is.
-(If I happen to send you evidence that your mutual is a zoophile and you block me, that is not enough to warrant putting you on the list either.)
-These stipulations prevent innocent people from being unfairly put on the mute list, as I'm aware these are serious accusations which can ruin a person's reputation and should not be taken lightly.
+- It's important to note that simply following or occasionally interacting with someone who was accused of being a zoophile is not enough to be put on this list.
+When it comes to accounts who are accused of actively interacting with zoophiles, we look for a clear, habitual pattern of one or more of the above criteria before we add them.
+These stipulations prevent innocent people from being unfairly put on the list, as we're aware these are serious accusations which can ruin a person's reputation and should not be taken lightly.
 - "Known" zoophiles are people who were outed as zoophiles, while "open" zoophiles embrace the label—these terms are not interchangeable.

-To be added to the mute list, candidates should meet at least one of these criteria:

-1. Anyone who actively interacts with zoophiles, follows a large amount of zoophiles, or is otherwise evidently a zoophile.
-This includes indicators like having the zeta symbol (ζ) in their bio, or having a handle that's linked to an explicitly zoophile-centric domain name, like \*.zoo.wtf, \*.zoo.and.me, or \*.zooey.pub.
-2. Anyone that has been publicly exposed by a whistleblower for actively interacting with or being a zoophile.
-This includes alternate accounts, if applicable.
-3. People who are found to make spaces that openly welcome zoophiles, or are otherwise found to participate in conversations which advocate for or admit to zoophilic acts.
-4. Artists who draw feral NSFW art and their supporters will not be added unless there is evidence they actively interact with or are zoophiles.
-While I don't support NSFW feral art, this list is intended to expose people who have been found to support or facilitate harm done against real animals.
-Despite zoophiles continually using the label as a cover, therians are also not added by default under this same stipulation.
+- We recognize that drawing or supporting feral NSFW isn't condoning zoophilia by default, so we don't add feral NSFW artists to the list unless there's evidence they actively interact with or are zoophiles.
+Additionally, even though zoophiles continually use the label as a cover, we also apply this same sentiment to therians.

-You can submit people to the list, request to be removed from the list, or submit feedback for the list or this document here: <https://zmlform.heika.dog>.
+- All relevant links to evidence are archived on https://archive.today in the event that they go down or change for any reason.
+Additionally, we make a deliberate effort to capture our own high-quality screenshots instead of sourcing them from elsewhere.

 When you subscribe to the list, accounts on the list will have a disclaimer below their profile that says they're muted or blocked by the list.
-To use this list, select the button at the top that says "Subscribe."
-And to share this list, select the arrow to the right of the Subscribe button.
+To use the list, select the "Subscribe" button towards the top of the list, and to share the list, select the arrow to the right of the Subscribe button.

 By selecting "Subscribe," you can mute or block all of the accounts on the list.